DC x Sonic the Hedgehog: First miniseries

-In reality, their universe and the League are still alive after Flash recovers the red Emerald from Darkseid, and Cyborg uses one of his wormholes to warp himself and the League onto Sonic’s Earth, as they learn the planet is destabilized thanks to Darkseid’s Dimensional Engine.
+In reality, their universe and the League are still alive after Flash recovers the red Emerald from Darkseid, and Cyborg uses one of his wormholes to warp himself and the League onto Sonic's Earth, as they learn the planet is destabilized by the Dimensional Engine.
 The League decide to find the other Emeralds and protect the people of the planet as they do so.
-At the Water Palace, Wonder Woman helps Blaze the Cat protect a Chaos Emerald from Female Furies Stompa and Mad Harriet and their Parademons.
-Between Westopolis and Central City, Batman retrieves an Emerald from Metal Sonic.
-At the Lava Mountain Castle, in Lost Hex, Flash frees the Deadly Six from Baron Vermin's control, and retrieves the Emerald he found.
-Amid the Egg Fleet, Superman effortlessly stops Eggman and retrieves the Emerald in his possession.
-In the Luminous Forest's Mystic Jungle, Green Lantern neutralizes Granny Goodness and stops her from draining the Wisps while also acquiring the Emerald they were protecting.
-At Tails' lab, Cyborg details the plan: they will send the Emeralds into their universe so Sonic and his friends can use them to open the portal.
+At Tails' lab, Cyborg details the League's plan to send the Emeralds into their universe so Sonic and his friends can use them to open the portal.

 At the same time, Sonic and his friends become motivated with protecting the League's world while wearing their costumes; Sonic wearing the Flash's costume, Tails wearing an armor resembling Cyborg's components, Amy wearing a Wonder Woman dress, Knuckles wearing a Superman costume, Silver donning the Green Lantern Ring, and Shadow donning a Batman suit.
-Throughout the days and weeks, they settle to battle and defeat the rampaging supervillains, including Sinestro, Gorilla Grodd, Lex Luthor, the Joker, the Reverse-Flash, and Brother Blood while finding the other Chaos Emeralds.
-After gathering in the Hall of Justice, the group discover that their universe was not destroyed; just hidden in a pocket dimension which Mister Terrific could not trace.
-With Mister Terrific's help, Sonic and his friends open a dimensional portal to return to their world, and reunite with the League.
+The group battles the rampaging supervillains while finding the other Chaos Emeralds.
+After gathering in the Hall of Justice, the group discover that their universe was not destroyed, merely hidden in a pocket dimension which Mister Terrific could not trace.
+With Mister Terrific's help, Sonic and his friends open a dimensional portal to return to their world and reunite with the League.